Dark Chocolate with Puffed Rice and Coconut Sugar

 Notes

 * You can make your own cacao paste at home from cacao beans.
-I described how to do it in this recipe.
+I described how to do it in this recipe for homemade chocolate from cacao beans.

 * If you are avoiding any kind of sugar, you can make this chocolate completely sugar-free, or substitute the coconut sugar with xylitol.